The Significance of the Oil and Wine – Part One

 - The oil will bring restoration.
 (Joel 2:25-25)

-- It is the fuel of the wise.
+- The oil is the fuel of the wise.
 In the parable of the ten virgins, five were foolish and did not take any extra oil to meet the groom, but five were wise and took extra oil, and they were able to take part in the marriage feast while the five foolish virgins were left behind.
 (Matthew 25:1-13)

 - It is a sign of your gratitude to God for the great things He had done for you in your life.
 The Woman in Bethany poured out her entire flask of expensive oil on the Lord’s head as a symbol of her deep gratitude to Him for delivering and making her whole.
 To whom much is forgiven will love much more.
 (Matthew 26: 6-12; Luke 7:36-50)